 Restoring sodden soil

-JUSTIN RUSSELL explores some gentle techniques to help restore your wet, wet, wet soil.
+With summer rains on the way, it's time to explores some gentle techniques to help restore your wet, wet, wet soil.

 “Of droughts and flooding rains.”
-Is there a more accurate description of Australian weather than that found in Dorothea Mackellar’s 1908 paean to the Australian landscape, My Country
+Is there a more accurate description of Australian weather than that found in Dorothea Mackellar’s 1908 paean to the Australian landscape, My Country?

 The last few months have been epic, weather wise.
 My place ended autumn in serious drought, but it has since rained.
 Not enough to cause a flood, but certainly enough to set my garden up for its best spring in six years.